Paul Heaton: Solo albums

 In 2001, Heaton released a solo album using the persona of Biscuit Boy (a.k.a.
 Crackerman).
 This double name, including the parenthetical a.k.a., was the official project name on all early releases.

 The solo album, called Fat Chance, was not a commercial success, peaking at number 95 for one week on the UK albums chart.
 Also, "Mitch", the lone single credited to Biscuit Boy (a.k.a.
 Crackerman), reached only number 75 in the UK Singles Chart.

 In an attempt to relaunch the album, Mercury Records re-issued Fat Chance in 2002.
 The album featured new artwork, and was now credited to Paul Heaton.
 However, this record charted even lower in the album chart, hitting number 168.
 "The Perfect Couple", a single pulled from this re-release also did poorly, peaking at number 102 in the UK.
 Heaton subsequently rejoined the Beautiful South from 2002 to 2007.

 With the 2007 dissolution of the Beautiful South, Heaton formed a new band, The Sound of Paul Heaton.

-Heaton's second solo album, The Cross-Eyed Rambler, was released on 7 July 2008, preceded by the single "Mermaids and Slaves" on 30 June, and he toured in support of it throughout July.
+Heaton's second solo album, The Cross Eyed Rambler, was released on 7 July 2008, preceded by the single "Mermaids and Slaves" on 30 June, and he toured in support of it throughout July.
 The album charted at number 43.

 Heaton released his third solo album, Acid Country, in September 2010.

+In August 2026 Heaton's LP Jenius became his first solo UK number one album.

 The 8th

 In 2011, the Manchester International Festival endorsed the writing by Heaton of an anthology of songs based on the 7 deadly sins, to be called The 8th.
 The song was broken down into a section for each sin, which was to be performed by a different artist.
-The singers for the original piece were: Wayne Gidden, Aaron Wright, King Creosote, Simon Aldred, Cherry Ghost, Jacqui Abbott, Yvonne Shelton and Mike Greaves.
+The singers for the original piece were: Wayne Gidden, Aaron Wright, King Creosote, Simon Aldred, Jacqui Abbott, Yvonne Shelton and Mike Greaves.
 The individual sections were incorporated with a narration written by Che Walker and performed by Reg E. Cathey.

 The 8th debuted in July 2011 at the Festival Pavilion Theatre in Manchester's Albert Square.
 Six further performances took place in the summer of 2012.
-Accompanying Heaton on the 2012 tour were various other artists including Gareth Paisey of Los Campesinos!, Christian Madden of The Earlies, Simon Aldred, and Steve Menzies.
+Accompanying Heaton on the 2012 tour were various other artists including Gareth Paisey of Los Campesinos!, Christian Madden of the Earlies, Simon Aldred, and Steve Menzies.

 Along with the live shows in July 2012, a recording of The 8th was released on a CD/DVD format, including tracks by Simon Aldred of Cherry Ghost, Aaron Wright, Mike Greaves, Yvonne Shelton, Jacqui Abbott and Heaton himself.